syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/cell-customization.md

 * Handled: This option is used to handle the tooltip opening event.
 It will restrict to visibility of tooltip, and you can set own text or image as tooltip.

-* ViewType: This option helps to represents the viewtype of calendar, whether it is month view or year view or decade view or century view.
+* ViewType: This option helps to represents the ViewType of calendar, whether it is month view or year view or decade view or century view.

 {% tabs %}